-Taxes on alcohol beverages are often called “sin taxes.”
-Perhaps that’s a justification for raising them.
-The news is full of debates about increasing so-called .
+“Sin taxes on alcohol beverages.”
+Perhaps that phrase is a justification for raising them.
+The news is full of debates about increasing so-called sin taxes.

-But what’s sinful about alcoholic beverages?
+But what’s sinful about alcohol?
 Absolutely nothing.
 Saint Thomas Aquinas said that no substance is sinful, “but only the misuse of it that makes it so.”

-Drinking beer, spirits and wine in moderation is associated with better health and greater longevity than either abstaining from it or abusing it.
+Drinking beer, spirits (liquor) and wine in moderation is linked with better health and longer life.
+That’s compared to not drinking or drinking heavily.

-Raising taxes on alcohol doesn’t reduce its abuse nor does it reduce underage drinking.
-Underage drinkers generally get most of their supply from others and don’t pay for it.
-Research repeatedly demonstrates this.
+Raising taxes on alcohol doesn’t reduce its abuse.
+Nor does it reduce underage drinking.
+Underage drinkers generally get most of their supply from others.
+So they don’t pay for it.
+Research repeatedly shows this.

-Differences in alcohol taxes between states or localities often leads consumers to cross state or county lines.
-This benefits places with lower taxes.
-Also, people often buy other products.
+Differences in alcohol taxes between states or localities often lead consumers to cross state or county lines.
+This benefits those places with lower taxes.
+Also, people often buy other things.
 This magnifies the economic benefits to lower tax areas.

-People in dry areas can drink alcohol if they wish, they simply can’t legally purchase alcoholic beverages in such places.
-Therefore, the question for voters in dry areas isn’t whether or not people will drink there.
-It’s who will get the profits, taxes and other economic benefits.
+People in dry areas can drink alcohol if they wish.
+They simply can’t legally buy it in such places.
+So the question for voters in dry areas isn’t whether or not people will drink there.
+Instead, it’s who will get the profits, employment, taxes and other economic benefits.

-Jackson County in Alabama remains dry but three of its cities permit alcohol sales under the state’s local option law.
-Recently the county decided to tax alcohol sales within the three wet cities.
-However, the Alabama Attorney General’s office has issued a ruling that only wet counties can tax alcohol sales.
-By remaining dry the county must forego the economic benefits of the alcohol sales.
+Jackson County in Alabama remains dry.
+But three of its cities permit alcohol sales under the state’s local option law.
+Then the county decided to tax alcohol sales within the three wet cities.
+But the Alabama Attorney General ruled that only wet counties can tax alcohol sales.
+By remaining dry, the county must forego the economic benefits of the alcohol sales.

 At the extreme are places that don’t sell alcohol at any price.
 That is, areas of prohibition.
-This leads to the existence of oases that exist because they sell (or sold) alcohol.
-For example, South of the Border in South Carolina.
+This leads to the existence of oases because they sell (or sold) alcohol.
+For instance, South of the Border in South Carolina.
 Or Impact, Texas.
 Or White Clay, Nebraska.

 Effects of Tax Differences

-Imagine shopping for alcoholic beverages in a store, unaware that The State Police are secretly spying on you.
+Imagine shopping for alcohol in a store, unaware that The State Police are secretly spying on you.
 So you pay for your purchases and leave.
 But as you cross the border going home, the Police bust you.
-You may avoid imprisonment, but your purchases are confiscated and you feel violated.
+You may avoid jail, but your purchases are taken and you feel violated.

-You were shopping in a state store in the Ukraine and you returned home to Belarus?
+You were shopping in a state store in Russia.
+And you returned home to Belarus?
 Not exactly.
 You are a resident of Pennsylvania who was taking advantage of the lower prices, better selection, and better service.
-These are all available in neighboring state.
+These are all available in neighboring states.

 However, the Pennsylvania Liquor Control Board doesn’t want residents to escape its monopoly and enjoy the fruits of competition.

-All alcoholic beverages in Pennsylvania must by law be purchased from the state’s monopoly stores operated by the Control Board.
+All alcohol in Pennsylvania must by law be bought from the state’s monopoly stores.
+They’re operated by the state’s Liquor Control Board.
 But many customers describe them as similar to a state store in the former Soviet Union.
 They have high prices, poor selection, and indifferent clerks.
-Additionally, there is an onerous 24% state tax on top of federal and other taxes.
+Also, there’s an onerous 24% state tax on top of federal and other taxes.

-Not surprisingly, customers near states with no monopoly find better selection and service plus lower taxes in border states.
+Customers are often near states with no monopoly.
+So they find better selection and service plus lower taxes in bordering states.

 The state monopoly doesn’t like this “border bleed.”
-Yet monopolies abhor the idea of competition.
+And monopolies abhor the idea of competition.
 That’s why the Control Board tries to control residents by spying on them and intimidating them.

-Perhaps the Liquor Control Board thinks that it’s protecting and serving Pennsylvanians.
-But apparently many residents don’t agree.
+Perhaps the Liquor Control Board thinks it’s protecting and serving Pennsylvanians.
+But many residents don’t seem to agree.

-Alcohol taxes are more properly referred to as hospitality taxes, because they tend to harm lower-income hospitality workers.
-It is largely these relatively powerless laborers who are victimized by loss of income and even jobs.
+Second, alcohol taxes are more properly referred to as hospitality taxes.
+That’s because they tend to harm lower-income hospitality workers.
+It is largely these relatively powerless laborers who are victimized by loss of income and even jobs loss.